elng12/lizard-click/README.md

 1. Open `index.html` in a web browser
 2. The website is fully functional as a static site
 3. No build process or dependencies required
+4. **Audio Ready**: `lizard.wav` file is included and ready to use!

+### Audio System
+The game uses the exact same audio system as the reference website:
+- ✅ Web Audio API for optimal performance
+- ✅ HTML Audio fallback for compatibility
+- ✅ Synthetic sound generation as backup
+- ✅ `lizard.wav` file included in project

 ## Future Enhancements